Top Gun: Fire at Will

-Top Gun: Fire at Will is a video game developed and published by Spectrum HoloByte for DOS, Windows, PlayStation, and Mac OS.
+Top Gun: Fire at Will is a video game that was developed and published by Spectrum HoloByte for MS-DOS, Windows, PlayStation, and Mac OS.
 It is a licensed game in the Top Gun franchise.
 A sequel, Top Gun: Hornet's Nest, was released in 1998.

 Gameplay

-The game's overall plot focuses on the player-character, Maverick, going to combat in Cuba, North Korea, and Libya against a secret group of mercenary pilots called the "Cadre".
+The plot of Fire at Will is focused on Maverick as the player-character, flying combat missions in Cuba, North Korea, and Libya to stop a group of mercenary pilots known as the "Cadre".

-The PlayStation version differs greatly from the PC versions, emphasizing action over simulation; in particular, take-offs and landings were cut, and the player begins each mission with enemies near at hand, rather than having to hunt them down.
+The PlayStation version of the game emphasizes action over simulation in contrast to the PC versions; take-offs and landings were removed, and the player starts each mission with enemies nearby, rather than seeking them out.

 Development

-Top Gun: Fire At Will was released by Spectrum HoloByte in 1996 for DOS, Windows, and PlayStation.
+Top Gun: Fire At Will was published by Spectrum HoloByte and released in 1996 for DOS, Windows, and PlayStation.
 Mac OS port was released in 1998.
-It is the only title to feature any actors from the film, with James Tolkan reprising his role as a commanding officer (he is called "Stinger" in the film, but is called "Hondo" in Fire at Will).
+It is the only Top Gun title to include any actors who appeared in the film, as James Tolkan played a commanding officer (his character is known as "Stinger" in the film, but his character is called "Hondo" in the game).